FranciscoPlamio/IT_Project/README.md

 - Go to Project Directory (C:wamp\www\IT PROJECT\IT-PROJECT_Laravel)
 - TOP HEADER under "Terminal"
 - Click new Terminal
-- laravel new "Name of project"
+- Laravel new "Name of project"
-- if there is an error , Restart your VSCode
+- Ff there is an error , Restart your VSCode
 - SKip staterkit (default)
 - Choose Pest (O)
 - Choose DB (MYSQL) REFER TO MONGODB